Grizzly shot, killed after fatal attack of California woman

 Bears that attack people are not always killed if the mauling resulted from a surprise encounter or the bear was defending its young.
 But the bear involved in Lokan’s death was considered a public safety threat because of the circumstances of the attack.

-Authorities hunted for the animal over three days, using helicopters and search crews on the ground and setting out five large traps made from steel culverts and baited with roadkill.

-On Thursday night, an Ovando woman came home and found her door ripped off and noticed large claw marks on the house, Roselles said.
+On Thursday night, an Ovando-area woman came home and found her door ripped off and noticed large claw marks on the house, Roselles said.

 Lemon said wildlife officials don’t have enough evidence to draw any connection between the damage to the house and the bear that killed Lokan, because they don’t know when the house was damaged.